 - Try low-sodium vegetable broth in your mashed potatoes to add flavor and cut back on added butter or margarine.

 - Substitute applesauce for oil, margarine or butter in muffins and quick breads such as banana bread.
-Try substituting a small amount at first, as the more you substitute the more the texture of the finished product changes.
+Try substituting a small amount at first, as too much may change the texture of the finished product.

-- Sliced almonds make a delicious, crunchy topping in place of fried onion rings.
+- Try sliced or slivered almonds as a delicious, crunchy topping in place of fried onion rings.

-- Choose reduced-fat or low-fat cheeses for salads and casseroles.
+- Choose reduced-fat or fat-free cheeses for salads and casseroles.

-Pack your shopping cart with plenty of fresh vegetables including sweet potatoes, winter squash, broccoli, carrots and green beans.
+Pack your shopping cart with plenty of fresh produce including sweet potatoes, winter squash, broccoli, carrots and green beans.
 Apples, cranberries and pears combine easily for a tasty salad, fruit crisp or topping for the turkey.

 If you are a guest at a dinner party or other gathering, consider these tips to keep your night healthy, happy and safe:

-- Don't rush to eat.
-Socialize and settle into the festivities before you eat.
+- Socialize and settle into the festivities before seeking out the buffet.

 - Savor foods you truly enjoy and pass up on those that don't really interest you.

-- Move your socializing away from the buffet or appetizer trays.
+- Move your socializing away from the buffet tables or appetizer trays.
 This will minimize the unconscious nibbling.

-When it comes to drinking alcohol, satisfy your thirst by drinking water first.
+When it comes to alcohol, satisfy your thirst by drinking water first.
 If you are of legal age and choose to drink, moderate alcohol consumption is defined as up to one drink per day for women and up to two drinks for men.

 Keep in mind, even a single drink will affect your reflexes for several hours.
 If you plan to drink, keep your holidays merry for everyone by designating a driver who won't be drinking.